How to Import Products in Magento 2: Step-by-Step Guide (2026)

 Importing products manually in Magento 2 can quickly become a headache, especially when you’re managing hundreds or thousands of SKUs.
 That’s where Magento’s built-in import tools come in handy.

-Whether you’re a store owner or working with expert Magento developers, knowing how to import products in Magento 2 can save hours of effort and reduce manual errors.
+Whether you’re a store owner or working with Magento experts, knowing how to import products in Magento 2 can save hours of effort and reduce manual errors.
 From CSV files to the command line and API methods, there are several ways to handle bulk imports.

 In this guide, we’ll break down everything, from preparing your CSV to using the CLI and REST API, plus common mistakes to avoid.
 So, let’s get started!